MatthewHightech/MatthewHightech/README.md

 </p>

 <h5 align="center">
-If you are a person and not a computer, then I want to get to know you.
-I want to connect.
+I have a deep desire for connection, I want to get to know you, hear about your work, your story.
 Please reach out below.
 </h5>
 <br>
 <p align="center">